astropy/astropy/docs/units/quantity.rst

 that the `~astropy.units.Quantity` argument can be used in calculations.

-The decorator `~astropy.units.quantity_input` accepts keyword arguments to spcifiy which arguments should be validated and what unit they are expected to be compatible with:
+The decorator `~astropy.units.quantity_input` accepts keyword arguments to specify which arguments should be validated and what unit they are expected to be compatible with:

     >>> @u.quantity_input(myarg=u.deg)